Reviews for Darkthrone's Dark Thrones and Black Flags

 Denial, defiance, pure metal ideals - 83%

-Written by Hate Forest on January 14th, 2009
+Hate Forest, January 14th, 2009

 With Under a Funeral Moon Darkthrone have put out one stellar album, and in their later works snapped in to a more atmospheric approach, which was first on display on Transsylvanian Hunger.
 While Transsylvanian Hunger was by no means a bad album, the works that followed showed a continued entrenchment in this style and turned out to be increasingly formulaic.
 After Total Death I felt no urge to closely follow their path anymore and restricted myself to reading reviews about the band's output, so that I would realize when they had possibly found a new direction.
 Their most recent releases finally caught my attention, and I was positively surprised.